WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 A World Between Worlds

-- We finally see Vader fury fully unleashed.
+- We finally see Vader's fury fully unleashed.
 After having engaged his former apprentice to a stalemate, he proceeds to utterly flatten her in a flurry of relentless strikes.
 Ahsoka seemingly having held her own before can no longer withstand Vader's brutal onslaught, and would have died then and there if Ezra hadn't interfered.
 Disturbingly during this brief segment Vader is completely emotionless, besides his eyes, which are now full of pure hatred.

-- Mixed with Heartwarming and Tear Jerker, Ahsoka actually effectively threw the fight: when she realised the Altar's about to blow-up, she created some disttance between them, before plunging her lightsabers in the crumbling floor, trying to fasten its collapse under Vader.
+- Mixed with Heartwarming and Tear Jerker, Ahsoka actually effectively threw the fight: when she realised the Altar's about to blow-up, she created some distance between them, before plunging her lightsabers in the crumbling floor, trying to hasten its collapse under Vader.
 Not to kill him, or escape him, but to get him out of the blastzone.
 Even as Vader was about to deliver the killing blow, she was saving her Master and friend.

 - An alternative explanation is that this is Ahsoka's desperate Last Stand and You Shall Not Pass! moment.
 Extra points for using her lightsabers to break the stone under Vader's feet exactly as Gandalf does with his staff to break the bridge at Moria under the Balrog.
 More extra points for Ahsoka's journey into the underworld, also paralleling Gandalf, and The Hero's Journey in general.
 And even more points for her subsequent return as 'Ahsoka the White' in the final episode.